xCoderSai/xCoderSai/README.md

 - Student TA @ Microsoft TEALS, InternHacks / Buzzer / ColorStack mentee
 - previous moderator over at STEM Network Discord Server, previously @ Trill Project, etc

-- Additionally, I help moderate /r/GirlsWhoCode and their Discord, Secretary of Student Government, among multiple other roles.
+- Additionally, I help moderate /r/GirlsWhoCode and their Discord server!

  All of my repositories are open for the public for full transparency.